 APPLICATION MATERIALS - To apply, you should forward to ESPP:

-ESP 800: PRINCIPLES OF ENVIRONMENTAL SCIENCE AND POLICY
+ESP 800: INTRODUCTION TO ENVIRONMENTAL SCIENCE AND POLICY

 Students enrolled in the ESP program prior to Fall 2010 may opt to take ESP 803 (described at bottom) instead of ESP 800.
 (However, a student may not count both ESP 803 and ESP 800 toward the four-course program requirement.)